Evolutionary Optimization of Physics-Informed Neural Networks: Evo-PINN Frontiers and Opportunities: Introduction

 \section{Introduction}

 \IEEEPARstart{O}{ver} the past decade, advances in deep learning have garnered increasing attention for their potential to address pressing challenges in science and engineering.
 The emerging topic of artificial intelligence (AI) for science promises to transform technological frontiers~\cite{carleo2019machine}.
 For example, learned models have shown the capacity to accelerate the design and discovery of novel materials, photonic devices, proteins, drugs, and renewable energy technologies such as wind turbines.
 However, unlike conventional applications of AI in vision, speech, or natural language processing where there is a deluge of available data, applications in scientific domains are often characterized by extreme data scarcity.
 This has raised concerns regarding the veracity of such models when trained only on small data.
 The cost of acquiring quality data gives rise to a practical bottleneck, leading to naive statistical models which sometimes generate physically inconsistent outputs.
+These shortcomings become even more consequential in the context of Agentic AI systems~\cite{wong2024llm2fea, ghafarollahi2025automating, lu2024ai}, which are designed to autonomously drive scientific discovery and decision-making.
+In such systems, a lack of embedded physical understanding by models can lead to flawed reasoning or unsafe actions when interfacing with the real world~\cite{wei2025evolvableconditionaldiffusion, xulooks}.